cakama3a/Prometheus82/README.md

 ## Notes and tips
 - Video comparison of [6V solenoid with 12V](https://www.reddit.com/r/GPDL/comments/1laafjl/nerd_stuff_comparison_of_prometheus_82_on_6v_and/) filmed at 1000 FPS and tips on power supply
+- For a 6V solenoid, you should set the power supply to 9V, for a 12V solenoid, you should set the power supply to 15V, this guarantees stable results when testing
 - Video about the [solenoid's own delays](https://www.reddit.com/r/GPDL/comments/1kv7ys9/i_finally_bought_a_camera_that_can_record_1000/) and how it is reflected in the measurements at 1000 FPS
+- Prometheus 82 has its own delays that are not compensated for after the test is completed.
+For buttons, it's an additional ~0.2-0.7ms, for joysticks it's ~3-4ms.

 ## License
 This project is licensed under the Prometheus 82 License.
 It may be used for non-commercial purposes only.
 Any derivative works must include a prominent notice crediting "Prometheus 82 by John Punch (https://gamepadla.com)" in the visible part of the program.
 See the [LICENSE](LICENSE) file for details.